Degrees and Certifications:

 Mrs. Maricela Callan

 I earned a Bachelor of Science Degree in Child and Family Studies and a minor in English from Tarleton State University.
 I immediately went to work preparing North Garland High School students to become college ready through TRIO Upward Bound at Richland College.
-Soon I noticed an alarming number of high school students needed remedial reading and math classes before taking college level coursework.
-I decided to earn my teaching certification and headed to where it all begins- elementary school!
+Soon I noticed an alarming number of high school students needed remedial reading and math classes before taking college-level coursework.
+I decided to earn my teaching certificate and headed to where it all begins- elementary school!
 Prior to Hickey, I was a Bilingual Teacher in McKinney ISD for nine years in grades Pre-K, Kindergarten and 5th grade.

 Follow this link, TELPAS Score Look Up ,to view your child's scores.
 Your child's access code can be found in the Plano ISD Parent Portal.
 You may also click on "Find My Access Code" and follow the directions to look up your child's access code.
 Scores will be sent home with your child at the beginning of each school year.
 You can email Mrs. Callan if you need any help.